yeeun66/yeeun66/README.md

 🏫 Handong Global University 22 <br/>
 📝 Major in Computer Science Engineering <br/>
-📖 Be joyful always, pray continually, give thanks in all circumstances, for this is God's will for you in Christ Jesus.<br/> <br/>

 ### 💼 WORK EXPERIENCE<br/>
 2023.08 ~ now - Artificial Intelligence Computer Vision Lab (Jajongam Lab.)<br/>